Looobay/LOVE2D-button/README.md

 # LOVE2D-button
-A simple librarie to create button with LÖVE 2D.
+A simple library for creating buttons with LÖVE 2D.

 ### Little warning:
 This project is not finished yet so you may encounter some bugs !